-In the present study, the Bac-to-Bac expression system was chosen because it is a valid and multipurpose system for the production of recombinant proteins.
-The generation of recombinant baculoviruses by traditional methods has several drawbacks including low frequency a recombination and requirement for several rounds of plaque purification, whereas the use of site-specific transposition of an expression cassette into a baculovirus shuttle vector (bacmid) propagated in E. coli, has greatly facilitated the rapid generation of the recombinant baculoviruses.
+In the present study, the Bac-to-Bac expression system was chosen because it is a valid and multipurpose system for the production of recombinant generation of proteins.
+The recombinant baculoviruses by traditional methods has several including drawbacks a low frequency recombination and requirement for several rounds of plaque purification, whereas the use of site-specific transposition of an expression cassette into a baculovirus shuttle vector (bacmid) propagated in E. coli, has greatly facilitated the rapid generation of the recombinant baculoviruses.
 Using this system, the isolated recombinant virus DNA from the selected colonies, is not mixed with the parental non-recombinant viruses, therefore eliminates the need for plaque purification and consequently reduces the time of identification and construction of the recombinant virus.
 Several groups have reported using of this system to successfully express the desired proteins in large quantity [16].
 To our knowledge this is the first report of a full-length HSV-2 gD expression in insect cells using the Bacto-Bac expression system.
 Moreover, this report is the first description about recombinant Baculovirus construction in Iran.